On the wake and flapping dynamics of different aspect ratio flags: Introduction

-In the present work, we study the effect of aspect ratio on the post-critical flapping of rectangular flags.
-Variations in flapping timescales, tip speed, and wave propagation speeds are investigated through systematic measurements of deformation at and after the onset of flapping.
+In this paper, we want to change this and provide an overall better understanding of the interaction between flag deformation, wake parameters, and mean force.
+In particular, we focus on the effect of aspect ratio on the post-critical flapping regime of rectangular flags.
+We first review the flag instability and describe the spatial characteristics of the double-neck flutter regime.
+We present a robust method to quantify the propagation rate of the travelling wave and compute an effective wave length.
+Variations in flapping timescales, tip speed, and wave propagation speeds are investigated through systematic measurements of deformation after the onset of flapping.
+The analysis of the wave speed is the starting point to understand the range of measured flapping time scales, and we investigate physical models that take aspect ratio effects into account.
 Flow measurements of the close wake show how these changes in timescales and speeds affect the formation of the vortex wake.
 Mean drag data is measured and presented for various reduced velocities.
-We discuss and test a predictive model for the mean drag coefficients based on the tip velocity.
+We discuss and test a predictive model for the mean drag coefficient based on the tip velocity.
+Thanks to the combined deformation, flow field, and drag measurements, we will provide physical insights into why different flags can have such vastly different mean drag coefficients.